sdbip/Segerfeldt.EventStore/README.md

 Value objects should also be encapsulated.
 They should have an internal representation of data and an external interface.
 Users of the value object should only ever couple to the interface, never to the concrete data representation.
 That allows the storage strategy to change without breaking references to the value object.
 And it also helps the programmer stay focused on the *meaning* of the value rather than its *composition*.

 Should, for example, the data representation of an amount of `Money` be composed of an `Int` counting the cents (100 meaning one dollar), a `Double` value of dollars (0.5 to represent 50 cents) or two separate `Int` values (one for dollars and one for cents, where cents < 100)?
-If you ever need to change the data format to support new use cases or a develop a need for higher precision, encapsulation is a guard against errors in all code outside the `Money` type itself.
+If you ever need to change the data format to support new use cases or higher precision, encapsulation is a guard against errors in all code outside the `Money` type itself.

 ## Entities